My Logbook: Patmos

 - Cave of the Apocalypse closes during services (check hours).
 Monastery museum closed Sunday mornings and Orthodox holidays.
 Arrive early to avoid crowds and heat.

 - Bring cash (euros) — ATMs limited and occasionally empty.
 Small shops, taxis, and tavernas prefer cash.
-Credit cards accepted at larger establishments.
+Credit cards accepted at larger establishments only.

 - Walk Chora slowly — narrow streets, steep steps, uneven cobblestones.
 Comfortable shoes essential.
-Elderly or mobility-limited visitors may struggle with terrain.
+Elderly or mobility-limited visitors may struggle with the terrain.
+Wheelchair access is extremely limited in Chora proper.

 - Photography allowed in most areas but ask before photographing monks, worshippers, or inside chapels during services.